MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2059.md

 If the error message occurs on a symbol that immediately follows a `typedef` variable, make sure that the variable is defined in the source code.

-C2059 is raised when a preprocessor definition is used in an enum class definition, as shown in this example:
+C2059 is raised when a preprocessor symbol name is re-used.
+In the following example, the compiler sees **BAR.FOO** as the number zero, which is not valid as an enum element name:

 ```cpp
 #define FOO 0